makrai/notes/gururangan2004-dont-stop-pre-train.md

 * In §4, we continued pretraining the LM for task adaptation using only the training data for a supervised task.
-Inspired by the success of TAPT, we next investigate another setting where a larger pool of unlabeled data from the task distribution exists, typically curated by humans.
+Inspired by the success of TAPT, we next investigate another setting where a larger pool of unlabeled data from the task distribution exists, typically curated by humans

 ## 5.1 Human Curated-TAPT

 * for three tasks (RCT, HYPER PARTISAN, and IMDB) we use this larger pool of unlabeled data from an available human-curated corpus

-### Results We compare Curated-TAPT to TAPT and DAPT + TAPT in Table 7.
+### Results We compare Curated-TAPT to TAPT and DAPT + TAPT in Table 7

 * Curated-TAPT further improves our prior results from §4 across all three datasets